carboneater/confoo-2024-feature-flags/slides.md

 # What aren't Feature Flags

+- User-Selectable Configuration
   - Country/Region Selectors
   - Dark Mode
   - Language Selectors
+- Your Admin Dashboard

 ---
+layout: center
+level: 2
+---

+# What shouldn't Be  Behind Feature Flags

+- Bugfixes
+- Everything
+  - The Kitchen Sink

+---
 layout: section
 ---

-# Homemade Alternatives to Feature Flags Platforms
+# Homemade Alternatives to Feature Toggles Platforms

 <!-- This is all well and good, but I/we've already solved this issue internally! -->